Plant-based: a consumers' sustainable request

 Now is the time for fish alternatives to take a place on the table of consumers seeking more sustainable and healthier diets.
 Check out two fish alternative solutions developed by IMCD Food Experts: Vegan Crab Balls & Vegan Salmon Steak.

-How can food and beverage brands take plant-based to the next level?
+How can food and beverage brands show their commitment to sustainability?

 Between 2015 and 2019, the global market demand for cheese analogues increased by 23%, and it continues to grow.
 Non-dairy cheese was the fastest-growing subcategory across global “plant-based” dairy launches from 2016 to 2020².
 Read here how IMCD Benelux tackled the cheese analogue flavour challenge.
 You can also download the cheese analogue infographic developed by IMCD Food Experts.